 And the success has been unparalleled.
 Mountain biking has exploded, particularly since 2010, and the midsummer Crankworx Whistler festival now surpasses April’s legendary World Ski & Snowboard festival for overall visits and stoke-ability.
 In 2016 the Whistler Mountain Bike Park even expanded to Whistler Creekside, the location of the very first ski lifts way back in 1965.
 New sport, same stoke, full circle.

-Whistler has always attracted artists and artists make art (for a brief history of Whistler art check this feature out in Pique Newsmagazine) but the 2010 Winter Games fuelled an arts and culture revolution that is still growing today.
+Whistler has always attracted artists and artists make art (for a brief history of Whistler art check this feature out in Pique Newsmagazine) but the 2010 Winter Olympic Games fuelled an arts and culture revolution that is still growing today.
 The turning point may have been the opening of the Squamish Lil’Wat Cultural Centre, a museum of local First Nations art, culture and history that opened their doors in 2009 and quickly became a must-see for locals and guests alike.

 The arts swell continued and in 2015 Whistler welcomed the Audain Art Museum, which sees world class works, including a large collection of Emily Carr paintings, hanging permanently with seasonal shows and exhibits rotating in and out of town.
 In 2017 that world class establishment, working with Arts Whistler, hosted the Chili Thom Experience, a community wide celebration of a local favourite who passed away after battling cancer.
 With a local painter featured in all of Whistler’s big cultural venues, it felt like the start of a new era.
 And it was, the future of arts and culture in Whistler is a multi-venue corridor known as the Cultural Connector, a stretch of museums, arts buildings, public artworks and even a park.